-- If you know you cannot make scheduled hours, block out your name for any open slots, contact writing@up to find a replacement for any filled slots, and let the Scheduling Coordinator know to adjust the schedule. - To minimize confusion, aim to keep consistent weekly hours.
-When choosing standing hours for the semester, consider helping to fill holes in availability at the Center; ideally, we want at least one WA to be at the - WC for all hours we are open: 9-9 M-R, 9-5 F, 1-9 Sun (no advising 9-1 on Sunday in deference to Mass).
-We will no longer have literal walk-ins.
-Please be open to more students requesting appointments via the helpline - and make sure that you create an appointment for them in the scheduler.
+We no longer have literal walk-in appointments.
+Thus, please be open to more students requesting appointments via the hotline and make sure that you create an appointment for them in the scheduler.
 To do this, click on the appropriate space (day/time/week) when you will be meeting under the "Hotline Help Appointments" and create an appointment for the student you are working with (probably done in the WC).
-Please also click on "walk-in appointment" for these appointments so we can track them. - When choosing your weekly scheduled hours, you should budget the possibility of fitting in one or two more, should the need arise from hotline requests or fellow WAs' needs for substitutes (due to illness, etc.).
+Please also click on "walk-in appointment" for these appointments so we can track them.

+When choosing your weekly scheduled hours, you should budget the possibility of fitting in one or two more, should the need arise from hotline requests or fellow WAs' needs for substitutes.
 [On the topic of illness, it is valid to cancel appointments to preserve everyone's health, but you need to take the time to arrange for replacements, and you also need to be flexible enough when you're healthy to leap in as a substitute for fellow ill WAs].
 Flexibility is a major part of our role as a Writing Center team; we should not work as merely individuals here, but as a well-functioning group.